 Your feedback is valuable: For Transport DC program user group meeting attendance email [email protected].
 DFHV staff is available during office hours Monday to Friday, 8:30 am to 4:30 pm, except on District Holidays.
 Call (202) 645-7300 and press option "5"

 Submit Transport DC complaints here, or mail or hand carry complaint to Department of For-Hire Vehicles, 2235 Shannon Place, SE, Suite 2001, Washington, DC 20020.
 You can also email [email protected]; or call (202) 645-7300 and press option "1"

 What is Transport DC?

-Transport DC provides an alternative service to MetroAccess customers.
-Residents received efficient curb-to-curb taxicab or wheelchair accessible service.
+Transport DC is a coordinated alternative to paratransit service for MetroAccess customers.
+Residents receive efficient curb-to-curb taxicab or wheelchair accessible taxicab service.

 How do I schedule a ride?

 Trips are scheduled by calling 1-844-322-7732 at least 30 minutes before pick up time.
 Callers must dial the numeral “1” when using a landline telephone to schedule a ride.

 What was the original design of the Transport DC program?